After Testing Work Gloves, This is The Pair We Use Daily

 Product Specs

-• Materials: Synthetic leather, nylon fabric, suede, terry cloth
+• Materials: Synthetic leather, nylon, suede, terry cloth

 • Water-resistant?
 No

-• Reinforced seams prevent any tearing or ripping during heavy-duty use
+• Reinforced seams to prevent damage during heavy-duty use

-The women’s version of our best overall pick comes with many of the same features, but Ironclad Tuff Chix gloves are designed for smaller hands and don’t offer knuckle guards or Kevlar strips.
-However, they offer a padded leather palm and an absorbent terry-cloth thumb strip to wipe away forehead perspiration on hot days.
-Plus, the breathable nylon fabric on the back of the gloves kept our hands from getting sweaty.
+Ironclad’s Tuff Chix gloves are designed for smaller hands and don’t offer knuckle guards or Kevlar strips.
+However, they provide a padded leather palm and an absorbent terry cloth thumb strip to wipe away sweat on hot days.
+Plus, the breathable nylon fabric on the back kept our hands from getting sweaty.

-We found that the Tuff Chix ran pretty much true to size, and overall they’re relatively comfortable, but we weren’t thrilled with the inside finger seams, which were slightly irritating.
-We found the gloves well suited to performing a variety of outdoor tasks, including raking, mowing, digging with a shovel, and hammering.
+The Tuff Chix ran pretty much true to size, but we weren’t thrilled with the inside finger seams, which were slightly irritating.
+We found the gloves well suited to performing outdoor tasks like raking, mowing, digging with a shovel, and hammering.
 They held up well and didn’t stretch out or tear, although they’re not suitable for pruning plants such as roses because the backs of the gloves (and side finger gussets) are fabric, allowing the thorns to poke right through.
 We rate them as moderate-duty work gloves.

 Best Bang for the Buck